gdsc-uol-23-24/google-solution-challenge/README.md

 LiteraDraw is an Android-first mobile application, built to assess and provide feedback to users on the presence of pre-writing shapes in simple pencil drawings made by children belonging to the 3–11 age group.

-The application utilizes image processing and machine learning techniques to classify, extract, and rate these drawn shapes in accordance with the [Battelle guide](https://ieeexplore.ieee.org/document/9440430), offering insights to adult users on the development status of the child's pre-literacy skills.
+The application utilizes image processing and machine learning techniques to classify, extract, and rate these drawn shapes in accordance with the **Battelle guide**, offering insights to adult users on the development status of the child's pre-literacy skills.
 Included within these insights are further recommendations for the child based on their perceived strengths and weaknesses, which serve as a crucial starting point to bridge the gap between their current and expected literacy level.

 ## Project structure